Module 4: Early Apologists

 (Optional) Principles Chart - Part 4

-This section contains instruction for continuing an optional Principles Chart activity to be constructed over all sixteen modules.
+This section contains instructions for an optional Principles Chart activity to be constructed over all sixteen modules.
 Below is a link to the detailed instructions for this activity.

 Step Four of the Principles Chart will add any important principles noted from the history of the early opposition and false teachings, and the various responses of the apologists and the church as a whole.

-(Optional) Term Project Research
+(Optional) Term Project - Research

 The student will begin locating relevant resources and researching about their chosen topic for their term project.
 The student should read the research of reputable historians (hopefully at least some writing from a faithful Christian world view).
 But, as much as possible, the student should also read primary sources, to learn firsthand the views and experiences of the people involved in those things.
 The course textbook the course bibliography, the course lectures, and the primary resource reading lists are good places to start for finding quality resources.
-Below is a link to detailed instructions for the entire project.

 Primary Source Reading

 This section contains instructions and resources for the Primary Source Reading activity.
 The student should read a minimum of 10-20 pages from a primary resource or resources discussed in this module's lecture and write or discuss a brief response to their reading.
 Below is a link to detailed instructions for the Primary Source Reading, which contain a list of recommended resources, by module.
+And click the banner below to access a list of recommended resources with links to where they may be found.

-See Primary Sources
+Primary Sources

 Links to Primary Sources